mauritssilvis/darts/java/README.md

 - Navigate to the page with the latest ready-to-use version of the Java Development Kit (JDK), currently JDK 19.
 - From the builds section, download the archive matching your system.
 - Extract the archive to a convenient location.
-- Set the `JAVA_HOME` environment variable point to the full path of the extracted `jdk-XX.X.X` folder.
+- Set the `JAVA_HOME` environment variable to the full path of the extracted `jdk-XX.X.X` folder.

 ### Build `darts`